Caltech-IPAC/firefly_client/docs/index.rst

 Its client-server architecture is designed to enable a user to easily visualize images and catalog data from a remote site.

-The `firefly_client` package provides a lightweight client class that includes a Python interface to `Firefly's Javascript API <http://firefly.lsst.io>`_.
+The ``firefly_client`` package provides a lightweight client class that includes a Python interface to Firefly's Javascript API.
-This document contains examples of how to start a `FireflyClient` instance with details about the server location, and how to use the instance to upload and display astronomical images, tables and catalogs.
+This document contains examples of how to start a ``FireflyClient`` instance with details about the server location, and how to use the instance to upload and display astronomical images, tables and catalogs.